OscarMui/balance-scale-frontend-kivy/README.md

 First remove `dist` and `build` folder if you have built for MacOS or Windows, and also the existing apks in this directory.
 Or else the size of the apk and bundle will be very large.

+Clean up: (MUST CLEAN v1.json, or else it is included in the app bundle)

 ```bash
 rm -rf build dist
 rm -rf .cache